pingcap/docs-cn/upgrade-tidb-using-tiup.md

 > + If the original cluster is deployed using TiUP, you can skip this step.
 > + Currently, the `inventory.ini` configuration file is identified by default.
 If your configuration file uses another name, specify this name.
 > + Ensure that the state of the current cluster is consistent with the topology in `inventory.ini`; that components of the cluster are operating normally.
 Otherwise, the cluster metadata becomes abnormal after the import.
+> + If multiple different `inventory.ini` files and TiDB clusters are managed in one TiDB Ansible directory, when importing one of the clusters into TiUP, you need to specify `--no-backup` to avoid moving the Ansible directory to the TiUP management directory.

 ### Import the TiDB Ansible cluster to TiUP

 1. Execute the following command to import the TiDB Ansible cluster into TiUP (for example, in the `/home/tidb/tidb-ansible` path).
-Do not execute this command in the Ansible directory.

     {{< copyable "shell-regular" >}}